Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Examples

 \begin{example}[\textit{Restrictions from WARP}] \cite{heckman2018unordered} consider a setting in which there is a voucher $Z$ that subsidizes in different ways that we specify below the purchase of three different cars, that we denote by $A$, $B$ and $C$.
 They further assume that the voucher is randomly assigned, so that Assumption \ref{as:exog} holds.
-The treatment $D$ corresponds to the purchase of the different cars; let $D = 1$ correspond to the purchase of car $A$, $D = 2$, correspond to the purchase of car $B$, and by $D = 3$ correspond to the purchase of car $C$.
-In this setting, \cite{heckman2018unordered} consider a series of examples in which they use the Weak Axiom of Revealed Preference (WARP) to restrict treatment response types, each of which can be formulated in terms of Assumption \ref{ass:generalizedstrata} for appropriate choice of $\mathcal{R}.$ \begin{enumerate}[\rm (i)] \item In their leading example, $Z = 0$ corresponds to no voucher, $Z = 1$ corresponds to a voucher that subsidizes the consumption of $A$, and $Z = 2$ corresponds to a voucher that subsidizes the consumption of either $B$ or $C$.
-WARP generates the restriction in Table III of \cite{heckman2018unordered}, which can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(0), y(1),y(2), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in \{(0, 0, 0), (0, 0, 1), (0, 0, 2), (1, 0, 1), (1, 1, 1), (2, 0, 2), (2, 2, 2)\}\}$. \item In second example, $Z = 0$ corresponds to no voucher, $Z = 1$ corresponds to a voucher that subsidizes the consumption of $B$, and $Z = 2$ corresponds to a voucher that subsidizes the consumption of $B$ or $C$.
-WARP generates the restriction in Table V of \cite{heckman2018unordered}, which can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(0), y(1),y(2), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in \{(0, 0, 0), (0, 0, 2), (0, 1, 1), (0, 1, 2), (1, 1, 1), (2, 2, 2), (2, 1, 2)\} \}$. \item Finally, in a third example, $Z = 0$ corresponds to a voucher that subsidizes the consumption of $C$, $Z = 1$ corresponds to a voucher that subsidizes the consumption of $B$, and $Z = 2$ corresponds to a voucher that subsidizes the consumption of $B$ or $C$.
-WARP generates the restriction in Table VI of \cite{heckman2018unordered}, which can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(0), y(1),y(2), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in\{(0, 0, 0), (0, 1, 1), (1, 1, 1), (2, 0, 2), (2, 1, 1), \\(2, 1, 2), (2, 2, 2)\}\}$. \end{enumerate} \cite{heckman2018unordered} provide several additional examples that also fit within our framework. \end{example}
+The treatment $D$ corresponds to the purchase of the different cars; let $D = A$ correspond to the purchase of car $A$, $D = B$ correspond to the purchase of car $B$, and $D = C$ correspond to the purchase of car $C$.
+In this setting, \cite{heckman2018unordered} consider a series of examples in which they use the Weak Axiom of Revealed Preference (WARP) to restrict treatment response types, each of which can be formulated in terms of Assumption \ref{ass:generalizedstrata} for appropriate choice of $\mathcal{R}.$ \begin{enumerate}[\rm (i)] \item In their leading example, $Z = 0$ corresponds to no voucher, $Z = 1$ corresponds to a voucher that subsidizes the purchase of car $A$, and $Z = 2$ corresponds to a voucher that subsidizes the purchase of either $B$ or $C$.
+WARP generates the restriction in Table III of \cite{heckman2018unordered}.
+These restrictions can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(A), y(B),y(C), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in \{(A, A, A), (A, A, B), (A, A, C), (B, A, B), (B, B, B), (C, A, C), (C, C, C)\}\}$. \item In a second example, $Z = 0$ corresponds to no voucher, $Z = 1$ corresponds to a voucher that subsidizes the purchase of $B$, and $Z = 2$ corresponds to a voucher that subsidizes the purchase of $B$ or $C$.
+WARP generates the restriction in Table V of \cite{heckman2018unordered}, which can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(A), y(B),y(C), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in \{(A, A, A), (A, A, C), (A, B, B), \\(A, B, C), (B, B, B), (C, C, C), (C, B, C)\} \}$. \item Finally, in a third example, $Z = 0$ corresponds to a voucher that subsidizes the purchase of $C$, $Z = 1$ corresponds to a voucher that subsidizes the purchase of $B$, and $Z = 2$ corresponds to a voucher that subsidizes the purchase of $B$ or $C$.
+WARP generates the restriction in Table VI of \cite{heckman2018unordered}, which can be formulated in terms of Assumption \ref{ass:generalizedstrata} with $\mathcal R = \{(y(A), y(B),y(C), d(0), d(1), d(2)) : (d(0), d(1) , d(2)) \in\{(A, A, A), (A, B, B), (B, B, B), (C, A, C), (C, B, B), (C, B, C), (C, C, C)\}\}$. \end{enumerate} \cite{heckman2018unordered} provide several additional examples that also fit within our framework.
+They establish conditions for identification of average treatment effect parameters that condition on generalized principal strata in these examples; in comparison, our analysis allows inference for a more general class of parameters that may be only partially identified.\end{example}